How To Move to Italy (2024 Guide)

 - Request a permesso di soggiorno application kit from a Poste Italiane (Italian National Post Office).

-- Fill out the application and make copies of your passport, proof of health insurance, and documents verifying why you’re in Italy.
+- Fill out the application and make copies of your passport, proof of health insurance, and documents that verify the purpose of your stay in Italy.

 - Purchase a bollo (stamp) for the application.